A movement to connect, engage and provide opportunities and a cross-sector platform for Native youth in California.

 About the Program

 The California Native Youth Collective (CNYC) is a network of youth leaders (ages 18-24) from across the state eager to hone their leadership skills, amplify their voices, and advocate for their communities at the local, tribal, state and national level.
-Over the course of 9 months, the Center for Native American Youth (CNAY) provides opportunities for CNAY Fellows on the CNYC track to engage in leadership training, develop interventions to improve outcomes in their communities and provide input on policy.
+Center for Native American Youth (CNAY) provides opportunities for CNAY Fellows on the CNYC track to engage in leadership training, develop interventions to improve outcomes in their communities and provide input on policy.

 All applicants, regardless of acceptance, become part of the CNAY network and remain engaged with our community.